risingwavelabs/rfcs/rfcs/0051-emit-on-window-close-stream-executor.md

 The naive approach: By adding a SortBuffer after any executor, we immediately get its EOWC version.

 For some executors, we can do better by reusing its result state table as the SortBufferTable, i.e., an invasive SortBuffer implementation.
+This is also why the `StateTable` is accepted as input for the `SortBuffer` API, instead of being owned by it.

 #### GroupAgg